 Japan has four distinct seasons, with the climate varying greatly depending on the region you visit.
-Ranging from cooler temperatures in the north island of Hokkaido, to sub-tropical in Okinawa, Japan’s most southern island, the best months of the year are March, April, May, October and November.
-The other months are still good, however they maybe some factors you need to be aware of, for example when and where is the best time to swim in the sea, where are the snow falls and when is the rainy season.
+Ranging from cooler temperatures in Hokkaido, to sub-tropical in Okinawa.
+In general, the best months of the year are March, April, May, October and November.
+The other months are still good, however there may be some factors to be aware of; when and where is the best time to swim in the sea, where does the snow fall and when is the rainy season.

 The summer months offer ideal conditions for walkers looking to explore the Japanese Alps and Hokkaido’s wild national parks.

 The very popular cherry blossom begins its journey northward starting in Okinawa in mid-February, reaching Kyoto and Tokyo in later March and early April.
 Further north towards the island of Hokkaido and its capital, Sapporo, will find cherry blossom at the end of April and early May.

 During October and November, you can witness the spectacular golds and russets of autumn decorating the countryside.

 Spring (March – May)